 With respiratory arrest, patients are unconscious or about to become so.

 Before complete respiratory arrest, patients with intact neurologic function may be agitated, confused, and struggling to breathe.
 Tachycardia and diaphoresis are present; there may be intercostal or sternoclavicular retractions.
 Patients with CNS impairment or respiratory muscle weakness have feeble, gasping, or irregular respirations and paradoxical breathing movements.
 Patients with a foreign body in the airway may choke and point to their necks, exhibit inspiratory stridor, or neither.
-Monitoring end-tidal CO 2 can alert practitioners to impending respiratory arrest in decompensating patients.
+Monitoring end-tidal carbon dioxide can alert practitioners to impending respiratory arrest in decompensating patients.

-Infants, especially if < 3 mo, may develop acute apnea without warning, secondary to overwhelming infection, metabolic disorders, or respiratory fatigue.
+Infants, especially if < 3 months, may develop acute apnea without warning, secondary to overwhelming infection, metabolic disorders, or respiratory fatigue.